RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ## 10. Context Boundaries

 ### Core insight:
-Your employer shouldn't see therapy notes.
+Your employer shouldn’t see therapy notes.

 ### Key question:
 How do we prevent correlation attacks?

-*Unlinkable identifiers keep life spheres cryptographically distinct.*
+*Unlinkable identifiers keep life spheres cryptographically distinct*

 ----